 As the president of OFM, an office furniture manufacturer, distributor and wholesaler, I’ve learned that some customers need a chair with a higher weight capacity, while others require a deeper seat, a higher back, or more seating height range than usual.

-There are some basic rules you should follow when buying a chair.
+There are some basic rules you should follow when adhering to the do's and don'ts of buying an office chair.
 The standard commercial chair is designed for a 250-pound person.
 If you’re above that, look for a chair with a weight capacity of 300, 350, 400 or 500-plus.
 These are built with higher weight capacity wheels, base and gas life to ensure they last.
 Many will also have a thicker wood seat and back pan to prevent cracks or breaks, some as thick as three-quarters of an inch.

 Most commercial chairs are also designed for people up to and around 6-foot-1.
 If you’re taller than that, you’ll want to look for a chair that you can adjust.
 Features such as a seat sliding mechanism and a ratchet back height adjustment will help mold the chair to better fit you on a day-to-day basis.